jneem/blog/tikz-posts/merge.md

 ---
 layout: post
-title: "Part 1: Merging and patches"
+title: "Patches, Part 1: Merging and patches"
 ---

 A [recent paper](https://arxiv.org/abs/1311.3903) suggested a new mathematical